-Working in partnership with the National Literacy Trust
+Working in partnership with the National Literacy Trust (NLT)

-WH Smith PLC and the WHSmith Group Charitable Trust have been working in partnership with the National Literacy Trust for eight years now on projects to
+WH Smith PLC and WHSmith Group Charitable Trust have been working in partnership with the NLT for nine years now on projects to promote reading for pleasure.

 Each project is made up of five workshops for parents with primary school age children, with sessions covering how to read with your children, helping your child select books, how to get the most out of library services and how to choose books to buy for the home.
 At the end of each session, children join their parents so they can build confidence reading together.
-The final session includes a visit to the local WHSmith store where the Children’s Books Supervisor gives the families a tour around the store and WHSmith vouchers so that the children and parents can choose new books together.
-The school also receive WHSmith vouchers to buy books for the classroom.
+The final session includes a visit to the local WHSmith store where the Children’s Books supervisor gives the families a tour around the store and WHSmith vouchers so that the children and parents can choose new books together.
+The school also receives WHSmith vouchers to buy books for the classroom.

 Supporting World Book Day

 World Book Day was designated by UNESCO as a worldwide celebration of books and reading, and is marked in over 100 countries around the globe.
 It is the biggest annual celebration of books and reading in the UK and is sponsored by National Book Tokens, with a group of publishers, booksellers and interested parties all working together to promote the enjoyment of reading.
 WHSmith continues to take a leading role in the overall organisation of the UK’s World Book Day initiative.

 WHSmith’s High Street stores are at the heart of communities across the UK.
 Our store teams are keen to play an active part in those communities.
 One way they can do this is through the WHSmith Schools Giveaway.
-Now in its third year, the Giveaway is a partnership with the WHSmith Trust whereby High Street stores receive vouchers to give to a local school.
-This year, over 120 of our stores shared more than £20,000 in WHSmith vouchers with local schools.
+Now in its fourth year, the Giveaway is a partnership with the WHSmith Trust whereby High Street stores receive vouchers to give to a local school.
+This year, over 110 of our stores shared more than £20,000 in WHSmith vouchers with local schools.
 The feedback from schools was overwhelmingly positive, with store managers helping teachers to take advantage of the latest offers and promotions to get the most for their school in terms of new books and stationery supplies.
-Our store managers also used the Giveaway as an opportunity to make a positive difference in the wider community.
+Our store managers also used the giveaway as an opportunity to make a positive difference in the wider community.